 We promote Reading for Pleasure strongly throughout the whole of our school community.
 We want students to enjoy reading a wide range of different books and be able to discuss authors, books and themes.
 To support this we have a well-stocked library of fiction to non-fiction texts for Years 7 -11 available to sign out and read at home.

-We are an enthusiastic, vibrant reading school with a co-curricular reading activities such as areading club.
+We are an enthusiastic, vibrant reading school with a co-curricular reading activities such as the Reading Club.
 We value the benefit of students’ developing wider reading skills outside of school so seek to support this with recommended reading lists and materials throughout the key stages.

 What is the tutor reading programme?